Sandy Hill Arts: A Thriving Creative Hub in the Heart of Dorset

 Sandy Hill Arts offers valuable advice for emerging arts organisations looking to follow in their footsteps:

 2. Embrace risk: Don’t be afraid to try new things and push boundaries.
+Results will come in time, keep going!

 3. Engage your networks: Foster relationships with local councils, funders, and community members, and maintain strong relationships with them all.